I worked offshore for about 2 ½ years after I finished high school. It was a memorable experience, but the second week out was most notable.

 Two strangers sat at the table.
 I couldn’t place them, but the field superintendent was shooting the breeze, while they drank coffee.
 I quietly listened to the conversation and finally picked up who they were and why they were there.

 They were the crew of the wire line barge.
 During the night, a leg on their jack-up barge had given away and they had been dumped into the Gulf.
-They both still had the amazed look of somebody that had cheated death.
+They both still had the amazed look of somebody that cheated death.
 They had fought their way in pitch darkness until they made it out of the sinking barge.
 They had scaled barnacle covered ladders in their skivvies to find safety.
-The night man had been more than startled when he found them.
-He was still a little nervous from the experience.
+The night man had been more than startled when he found them; he was still a little nervous from the experience.
 The two men left on the first helicopter out.

 That evening, after supper, the crew settled into their usual habits.
 Some watched television, others read, and everyone else was playing poker.
 I had played the week before and had beginner’s luck.
 I was sitting in again, nervous, since my luck wasn’t nearly as good.
 I was down about five dollars, which was more than I wanted to lose.